The $240 OnePlus Nord N200 5G arrives as an average phone with a great display | CNN Underscored

 As usual from OnePlus, the N200 is an Android smartphone running a customized user interface.
 In this case, it’s Android 11 with OxygenOS — the same experience as on the OnePlus 9 or 9 Pro — though the N200 is powered by a Qualcomm Snapdragon 480 chip with 4GB of RAM versus the 9’s Snapdragon 888 with 8GB or 12GB of RAM.

 The N200 is passable to get you through basic tasks.
 Watching a movie, scrolling through Twitter, filming and editing a TikTok and most productivity apps happen with ease.
 More intense applications, like creative ones or popular gaming titles like Real Racing, will slow down the experience.
 The latter will also occur when you’re multitasking between heavy apps.
-The N200 can’t match the iPhone SE or even an upper mid-range device like the Pixel 4a 5G.
+The N200 can’t match the iPhone SE or even an upper midrange device like the Pixel 4a 5G.
 For most tasks and core uses for a phone, you’ll be just fine with this offering from OnePlus.

-And if you’re on T-Mobile, this device will fully support the sub-6Ghz 5G network.
+And if you’re on T-Mobile, this device will fully support the Sub-6 GHz 5G network.
 It’s not the super-fast speeds we saw on AT&T’s or Verizon’s mmWave 5G network, but these are dependent speeds that in our testing give you more bandwidth — in turn, it’s better connectivity when you’re in a crowded space with many 5G devices trying to get online.
 You’ll only get 5G support if you’re a T-Mobile customer; those on AT&T and Verizon are stuck on 4G.

 The cameras on the OnePlus Nord N200 5G are ultimately a mixed bag.
 The front-facing 16-megapixel lens is housed in the top left corner of the screen in a pinhole notch.
 It’s passable for Snapchats and video calls, but images captured end up looking pretty unnatural.
-In our tests, pictures are overly bright, leading to a mixup with some colors.
+In our tests, pictures are overly bright, leading to a mix-up with some colors.
 Zooming in will also result in losing details.
 Thanks to some OnePlus customizations, it will auto smooth your skin and skew the colors a bit.

-The primary lens on the back is 13-megapixels.
+The primary lens on the back is 13 megapixels.
 When getting ready to snap a shot, it rendered pretty quickly in a live view and was quick to refocus on an area (either through a tap or just auto).
 We noticed some skewed areas and an awful amount of brightness — both of these occurred more in darker lighting shots or with a lot in frame.

 Most daylight shots came out usable, but taking a photo in lower lighting conditions or at night did not yield the best results.
 We found them to contain a hefty amount of noise, skewed colors and even some artifacts.
-We’ll also note that the front-facing camera on paper is a better lens than the main one on the back — 16-megapixel versus 13-megapixel.
+We’ll also note that the front-facing camera on paper is a better lens than the main one on the back — 16 megapixels versus 13 megapixels.

 The remaining 2-megapixel depth and 2-megapixel macro lens don’t accomplish a whole lot here.
 One aims to aid in shots with a bokeh effect (akin to Portrait Mode on the iPhone), but they don’t shine here.
 As we said on previous devices that opt for depth or a macro lens, they don’t do a tremendous amount.
-We’d rather have seen a telephoto (which would pack more details over the macro lens) or a wide-angle which lets you get more in the shot.
+We’d rather have seen a telephoto (which would pack more details over the macro lens) or a wide angle, which lets you get more in the shot.

 Bottom line